krx/PracticePlus/README.md

-# NJS Changer
+# Practice Plus

-Allows you to customise the njs of a song in practice mode.
+Allows you to customise the njs and offset of a song in practice mode.

 ## Credits